Overview

 Cognitive-behavioral therapy (CBT)2 is often used to treat panic disorder.
 The first session of cognitive-behavioral therapy may be focused on helping the client understand what panic disorder is and how it affects them.
 Some people with panic attacks believe they’re out of control or dying, so assisting them to understand their symptoms may help them know what is causing them, changing how they think about their panic attacks.

 Cognitive-behavioral therapy for panic disorders also focuses on helping the person learn different ways of behaving, thinking, and acting toward an oncoming panic attack.
 When someone can pick up on the physical sensations before or during a panic attack, they can use various relaxation techniques to ride them out.
-The attacks can become less frequent as the person learns to react differently.
+The panic attacks can become less frequent as the person learns to react differently.

 Exposure and response prevention therapy (ERP) may be a helpful form of cognitive-behavioral therapy if someone with panic disorder has been avoiding a situation for fear of causing an attack.
 This therapy may help them overcome challenges and healthily engage with their worries.
 CBT can be helpful for other mental health conditions, as well, including other anxiety disorders.